BRMonte/online-shop-amenitiz/README.md

 4- a shop cart that calculates discounts

 Things left out:
-1- authentication with devise gem.
+1- authentication with devise.
 That's why I didn't isolate some routes in a user.admin role as it would be done on a regular app.
 2- API versioning
 3- mailing system
 4- React front-end app